madschristensen99/openIO/0g/README.md

 # 0G RAG Agent - Diamond IO Codebase Expert

-A Next.js application that implements a Retrieval-Augmented Generation (RAG) agent using 0G Storage to answer technical questions about the Diamond IO codebase.
+A Next.js application that implements a Retrieval-Augmented Generation (RAG) agent to answer technical questions about the Diamond IO codebase using AI-powered semantic search.

 ## Features

-- **Upload to 0G Storage**: Decentralized storage of the codebase XML file
+- **Automatic Indexing**: Automatically indexes the local `repomix-output.xml` file on first load
-- **RAG Indexing**: Automatic chunking and embedding of code with OpenAI
+- **RAG Pipeline**: Chunking, embedding, and semantic search powered by OpenAI
-- **Semantic Search**: Find relevant code snippets using vector similarity
+- **Chat Interface**: Clean, intuitive chat interface for querying the codebase
-- **AI Agent**: GPT-4 powered expert that answers questions using indexed knowledge
+- **AI Agent**: GPT-4 powered expert that provides accurate answers with context from the indexed code
+- **Optional 0G Storage**: Advanced users can optionally upload to decentralized 0G Storage

 ## Prerequisites

-1. **0G Wallet with Balance**: You need a private key with testnet tokens for gas fees
-2. **OpenAI API Key**: For embeddings and chat completions
+- **OpenAI API Key**: Required for embeddings (text-embedding-3-small) and chat completions (GPT-4)

 ## Setup